Nutrimill Grain Mill

 Tips:

 1. If you want a bit of texture in your whole grain breads, but still want the benefit of ultra fine flour, try milling 80% of your grain on the fine setting and turn it to the normal flour setting to add a little texture to your flour.
-This way you have the best of both worlds and the texture adjust can be done with the mill running.
+This way you have the best of both worlds and the texture adjust can be done with the grain mill running.

 2. Why stop at just one grain for your bread.
-Before adding your grain to the mills hopper mix several kinds of grain in a bowl and then dump that in.
+Before adding your grain to the grain mills hopper mix several kinds of grain in a bowl and then dump that in.
 You can make just about any kind of grain combination you want for some really extraordinary breads and baked goods.
 Keep in mind however; most grains do not contain usable gluten.
 So grains like rye, oats, buckwheat, etc. should be kept to no more than 20%, the bulk of the grain should be made up of high gluten grains which include wheat, spelt and kamut.
 For more information on the various grains click here.

 3. Like white bread, but want the nutritional advantages of whole grain.
 Use white or golden wheat berries instead of the red.
 The white and golden wheat have less tannic acid which gives them a lighter taste and a lighter color.
 Golden and white wheat can make your whole grain breads look and taste more like white bread, but still have all of the nutritional benefits of whole grain including the fiber, vitamins and minerals.